 To be remembered, you need to be conspicuous.

-It is differentiation from competition that will make any design medium markedly stand out.
+It is differentiation from the competition that will make any design medium markedly stand out.
 What do you do to become more noticeable and be remembered?
 First, you need to study your competition:

 - to understand what the product category looks like, or, simply put, with what set of visual elements a user associates a particular product/service;